nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## MedicationStatement ##

 This section gives guidance of the use of the MedicationStatement Resource.
 Sending Systems should send as much details as they can.

+## MedicationStatement.partOf ##

+This uses a reference to the MedicationDispense.quantity to indicate the amount of medication that was dispensed, for example TTO after a hospital provider spell.

 ## MedicationStatement.dosage.route ##
 Constraint: NHS e-Prescribing route of administration subset refset 999000051000001100.